-Figure 9. vertical field map of the crustal magnetic field () over North America, evaluated at 50 km altitude.
+Figure 9.
+CHAOS-4α vertical field map of the crustal magnetic field (Olsen et al., 2006a; Olsen et al., 2010) over North America, evaluated at 50 km altitude.

 The first pattern, which they refer to as ‘C’, encompasses the North American land mass, the Caribbean and Gulf of Mexico, and northernmost South America.
 The peak-to-trough magnitude of anomalies in ‘C’ typically exceeds 50 nT, and the anomalies are either equidimensional or oriented in a direction subparallel to the nearest coastline or tectonic element.
 The second pattern, which they refer to as ‘O’, encompasses the Eastern Pacific, the Cocos plate, and the western Atlantic away from continental North America.
 The peak-to-trough magnitude of anomalies in ‘O’ is typically less than 30 nT, and the anomalies are commonly narrow and elongate in the direction of the nearest spreading or subduction zone.
 The ‘C’ pattern can also be discerned on global maps of the field, when account is taken of the higher altitude.
 The ‘C’ pattern is characteristic of much of the Asian landmass, a region centered on but more extensive than Australia, and two broad regions within the African landmass.
 The ‘O’ pattern is seen in the eastern Pacific, the North and South Atlantic, and the Indian oceans.
 The ‘C’ and ‘O’ patterns are also evident in a magnetization model based on these observations (Purucker and Whaler, 2004).
 A map of shows these patterns best (Figure 10).
 Regions with magnetizations greater than 0.1 A/m (red regions on Figure 10 map) correspond to the ‘C’ pattern, and regions with magnetization less than 0.06 A/m (gray regions) correspond to the ‘O’ pattern.